Things to Do in Sarajevo in January

 Best Activities in January

-War History Museum Tours
+War History Walking Tours Through Snowy Streets

 January Events & Festivals

-Orthodox New Year Celebrations
+New Year Extended Celebrations